gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/model_evaluation_and_validation/index.md

 &#946; should be small if the model is to detect the potential clients to send promotion materials. <br />

 ### ROC Curve
+> Look at every possible classification threshold and look at the true positive and false positive rates at that threshold.

 To find ROC Curve:
 1. True Positive Rate = True Positives / All Positives <br />
 2. False Positive Rate = False Positives / All Negatives <br />
 3. Find all the (_True Positive Rate_, _False Positive Rate_), and plot them on a plane to get a curve <br />
-4. Calculate the area under the curve <br />
+4. Calculate the area under the curve - AUC <br />
 5. If area is close to 1, then we can get a good split from the data   set; <br />
    If area is close to 0.5, then the data set is random, we cannot get a good split; <br />
    If area is close to 0, we can flip the data and get a good split. <br />

+#### AUC
+AUC stands for "Area under the ROC Curve."
+That is, AUC measures the entire two-dimensional area underneath the entire ROC curve.

 ### R2 Score
 > _Percentage of data variation not described by the model_